zambrinf/simple-task-timer/README.md

 Commands:
-  list     List saved total time of current running tasks added to time elapsed from when it started running create   Create a new task delete   Delete a task delname  Delete a task by name
+  list     List saved total time of current running tasks added to time elapsed from when it started running cancel   Cancel the running of a task without adding the elapsed time to the timer create   Create a new task delete   Delete a task delname  Delete a task by name